nixcloud/nixcloud-webservices/documentation/nixcloud.email.md

       sslServerKey = "/path/to/your/key.pem";
     };

+## Sieve filter setup

+Tested with `sieve-0.2.11.xpi` from https://github.com/thsmi/sieve/releases

+Settings are:

+    Server Name: mail.lastlog.de
+    Port: 4190
+    Authentication: Use login from IMAP Account
+    User Name: js@lastlog.de
+    Secure Connection: True

+We already provide a minimal sieve setup for spamassassin:

+    require ["fileinto", "reject", "envelope", "mailbox", "reject"];

+    if header :contains "X-Spam-Flag" "YES" {
+      fileinto :create "Spam";
+      stop;
+    }

+But it can be extended easily!

 # Relay setup

-Nixcloud email provides simple options to configure your mailserver as a relay client.
+`nixcloud.email` provides simple options to configure your mailserver as a relay client which is basically the same as a ssmtp setup but with a mail queue.
-Usually you don't need to configure this.

 If the other mailserver is a mailserver with the default nixcloud email setup you only need to provide `nixcloud.email.relay.host` and `nixcloud.email.relay.passwords`.